Serverside Configuration «Prev Next»

 LSNRCTL> command [listener_name]

-lsnrctl @file_name
+lsnrctl @filename

-The Listener Control utility supports several types of commands:
+LSNRCTL supports several categories of commands:

 Oracle Listener Operation – Exercise